alireza-abarian786/alireza-abarian786/README.md

 #
 <br>

-🌍  I'm based in Razavi Khorasan I've been programming for a while now and I think I've found what I was looking for and I'm pursuing it with interest.
-I think every line of code is a step towards progress; in the world of coding, nothing is lost, not even mistakes, and every line is a part of the story we're building; in the world of coding, anything is possible.
+🌍 I've been a while since I started programming.
+In my opinion every line of code is a step towards progress; in the world of coding, nothing is lost, not even mistakes, and every line is a part of the story we're building; in the world of coding, anything is possible.
 <br>
-* 🖥️  See my portfolio at [www.BAKHARZSTORE.com](http://online-shope-mc9a-3ooisv05n-alireza-abarian786s-projects.vercel.app/)
+* 🖥️  See my portfolio at [www.BAKHARZSTORE.com](https://alireza-abarian786.github.io/onlineShope/)
 * ✉️  You can contact me at [a3725007@gmail.com](mailto:a3725007@gmail.com)
-* 🚀  I'm currently working on [a shopping site](http://online-shope-mc9a-3ooisv05n-alireza-abarian786s-projects.vercel.app/)
+* 🚀  I'm currently working on [a shopping site](https://alireza-abarian786.github.io/onlineShope/)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on ✅
 * ⚡  I plan to start using the React framework after I gain more proficiency in JavaScript.